dukemai/businessy.ui/readme.md

         + Type, Type of connection like Supply or Consume

 # Tasks
-[] update feedback for add/remove connections
+[x] update feedback for add/remove connections
 [] fix search showing empty message
 [] fix ui for search to fetch real data
+[] HOC for my company and company